Skip to content

 CeleryBeat and lifecycle tasks always use NullPool regardless of preset (singleton/short-lived components with minimal DB interaction).
 CeleryFlower uses standard pool sizing (defaults to 1 for performance/aggressive since it has no worker configuration).

 spec.sqlaEngineOptions sets the baseline for all Python components.
-Per-component sqlaEngineOptions on webServer, celeryWorker, celeryBeat, mcpServer, or init replaces the top-level entirely (override semantics, not merge).
+Per-component sqlaEngineOptions on webServer, celeryWorker, celeryBeat, mcpServer, or lifecycle replaces the top-level entirely (override semantics, not merge).

 spec: